Target pest: Pieris rapae (Lepidoptera: Pieridae), cabbage white butterfly

 Cameron et al. (1989) - of the biocontrol agents of P. rapae known to occur in New Zealand, the parasitoids Cotesia glomeratus and Pteromalus puparum, a granulosis virus and predation appear to have the main impact.
 While these factors have reduced the serious, and probably constant, P. rapae threat to the point where damage varies with seasons and districts, no single agent can consistently be rated as the most important.
 The dominant mortality factor(s) can change between generations, over a number of seasons and in response to population density and weather conditions.
 Pteromalus puparum is more efficient during the latter part of the season and therefore probably does not markedly reduce host population levels until subsequent generations.

-Cameron et al. (1993) - Cotesia glomerata is categorised as exerting â€śsubstantialâ€ť control (defined as â€śother control measures are only occasionally requiredâ€ť) over P. rapae.
+Cameron et al. (1993) - Pteromalus puparum, in conjunction with Cotesia glomerata [see the C. glomerata introduction entry], is categorised as exerting â€śsubstantialâ€ť control (defined as â€śother control measures are only occasionally requiredâ€ť) over P. rapae.

 Impacts on non-targets: